amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

 }
 ```

-## Interaction Model Generation
+The `SkillModel` contains your interaction model's intents and slot type schemas, and data such as invocation name, sample utterances and prompts for each target locale.

-In your `pom.xml`, add the `build-model` task from [ask-sdk-maven-plugins](https://github.com/alexa-labs/ask-sdk-frameworks-java/tree/master/ask-sdk-maven-plugins) and configure your `SkillModelSupplier` class as the target:
+To generate interaction models from maven, add the `build-model` task from [ask-sdk-maven-plugins](https://github.com/alexa-labs/ask-sdk-frameworks-java/tree/master/ask-sdk-maven-plugins) and configure your [SkillModelSupplier](#SkillModelSupplier) class as the target:

 ```xml
 <plugin>